 The borders of the modern 88 constellations were defined by the IAU in the early 20th century.
-48 of the modern constellations, mainly those visible in the northern hemisphere, are based on the Greek constellations, documented by the astronomer Claudius Ptolemy in the 2nd century.
+48 of the modern constellations, mainly those visible in the northern hemisphere, are based on the Greek constellations, catalogued by the astronomer Claudius Ptolemy in the 2nd century CE.

 The celestial sphere was divided into 88 official constellations in 1922 by the IAU with the help of American astronomer Henry Norris Russell.
 In 1930, Belgian astronomer Eugène Delporte devised the boundaries between the modern constellations along horizontal and vertical lines.
 Delporte based his work on that of Benjamin A. Gould.

-Most of the modern 88 constellations kept the names of their predecessors, which were the 50 ancient constellations, dating back to Greece, Rome and the Middle East, and the 38 constellations that were created more recently.
+Most of the modern 88 constellations have kept the names of their predecessors, the 50 ancient constellations that were known in ancient Greece, Rome and the Middle East, and the 38 constellations that were created more recently.

-However, there were many other constellations over the millennia, and they weren’t the same from one culture to the next.
-Some of these historical constellations – including Quadrans Muralis, created in 1795 and later divided between Draco and Boötes, with the name preserved only in the Quadrantids meteor shower – weren’t widely recognized and fell out of use, while others were split into smaller areas of the sky.
+However, many other constellations were created over the millennia, and they differed from one culture to the next.
+Some of these historical constellations were not widely recognized and fell out of use, while others were split into smaller areas of the sky.
+For instance, Quadrans Muralis, a constellation created in 1795, was later divided between Draco and Boötes, with the name preserved only in the Quadrantids meteor shower.

-The Greek constellation Argo Navis, for instance, that represented the ship of Jason and the Argonauts, was divided by the French astronomer Nicolas Louis de Lacaille into Carina, Vela, and Puppis, three smaller constellations representing the ship’s keel, sails, and stern respectively.
+The Greek constellation Argo Navis, which represented the ship of Jason and the Argonauts, was divided by the French astronomer Nicolas Louis de Lacaille into Carina, Vela, and Puppis, three smaller constellations representing the ship’s keel, sails, and stern respectively.
 The new division was introduced in 1763, in the star catalogue Coelum Australe Stelliferum, published after de Lacaille’s death.

 Merriam-Webster dictionary defines the constellation as “a group of stars that forms a particular shape in the sky and has been given a name” or “any of 88 arbitrary configurations of stars or an area of the celestial sphere covering any of these configurations.”